 The result was “The Peace Makers: The Night of the Ripper” – an 80-minute film that took us to movie locales where Westerns have been made.
 Our finale showdown, between “The Peace Makers” and “Ripper’s Gang,” was filmed at Bonanza Creek Ranch.
 Guns blazed, blood spilled, and horses galloped (all in a controlled environment, of course).

-In fact, everything we did during the week was “movie” oriented, even the places we visited, such as Cathy Smith’s (she an Emmy Award winning costumer for “Son of the Morning Star”) Nambe Trading Post where she had several of her costumes from such films as “Wild Bill,” “Son of the Morning Star,” “Dances with Wolves” and more are on display; El Rancho de las Golondrinas; Copper Canyon; the Black Dog Cantina (built and owned by Bill Mann) and more.
+In fact, everything we did during the week was “movie” oriented, even the places we visited, such as Cathy Smith’s (Emmy Award winning costumer for “Son of the Morning Star”) Nambe Trading Post where several of her costumes from such films as “Wild Bill,” “Son of the Morning Star,” “Dances with Wolves” and more are on display; El Rancho de las Golondrinas; Copper Canyon; the Black Dog Cantina (built and owned by Bill Mann) and more.

 Our concept of immersing our riders/actors into the production aspects of Western film making was realized.
 There was 100% client satisfaction – everyone wants to come back and do it again.
 Read the testimonials!!
 In addition to experiencing filming a movie and working behind the scenes, a final DVD of the film was provided, as well as a movie poster and photo album was offered to not only keep our most excellent memories alive, but to share with family and friends.
 No one walked away from this experience disappointed.